ids-s1-21/project-The_mathematicians/proposal/proposal.md

 -   Statistical methods:

-Our hypothesized result to question 1 is that students in the School of Mathematics tend to provide answers that are more close to expected answers.
+Our hypothesised result for question 1 is that students in the School of Mathematics tend to provide answers that are closer to expected answers.
 To make a comparisons between these qualitative answers, we need to transfer qualitative data to quantitative data (change answers like “Strongly agree”, “agree” to corresponding marks) and perform calculation on mean, standard deviation etc in order to get the distribution of the data.

-Our hypothesized result to question 2 is that there exists a positive correlations between answers to questions measuring “confidence” and answers to questions measuring “persistence”.
+Our hypothesised result for question 2 is that there exists a positive correlation between answers to questions measuring “confidence” and answers to questions measuring “persistence”.
 In order to analyse the correlation between answers, we may need to implement some linearity test and correlation analysis.
 These may include using linear regression